eneam/mboxviewer/ReadMe.markdown

  - Added capability to reload mail list composed by users from archive;
  - Added capability to select one or more mails and print, remove and/or copy;
  - Added option to directly print mails to user selected printer;
- - Addedd Advanced Find/Search capability;
+ - Added Advanced Find/Search capability;
  - Added option to find all matching mails;
  - Updated User Manual to describe new and updated features;